 The definition, used in several European Institution documents, regulations and research, underlines characteristics such as:

 - a genuine employment relationship with the ‘original’ employer;

 - the temporary nature of the activities performed.

-- people who decide of their own accord to seek employment in another Member State;
+- people who decide to seek employment in another Member State;

-It should be pointed out that the ‘free movement of workers’, which gives every citizen the right to move freely to another Member State to work and reside there for that purpose and protects them against discrimination, has to be differentiated from the ‘freedom to provide services’ that gives businesses the right to provide services in another member state.
-This is laid out in Article 56 of the Treaty on the Functioning of the European Union (TFEU).
+The right of every citizen to move freely to another Member State to work and reside there has to be differentiated from the ‘freedom to provide services’, which gives businesses the right to provide services in another Member State.
+This is laid out in Article 56 of the Treaty on the Functioning of the European Union (TFEU) (1.41 MB PDF).

-The issues at stake when it comes to posted workers are, on the one hand, workers’ rights and, on the other hand, company freedom and obligations.
-The Rome Convention of 19 June 1980 held that, whichever law applies, the worker should not be deprived of the protection afforded by mandatory rules of law applicable in the host country.
-This authorised Member States to require posting enterprises to respect local legislation and collective agreements.
+The Rome Convention of 19 June 1980 held that, whichever law applies, workers should be protected by the laws applicable in the host country.
+This requires Member States to oblige posting enterprises to respect local legislation and collective agreements.